needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-interactable-snap-volume.md

 ## Configuring XR Ray Interactor

 See [Supporting XR Interactable Snap Volume](xr-ray-interactor.md#supporting-xr-interactable-snap-volume) in the XR Ray Interactor documentation for configuration steps to allow an XR Ray Interactor to snap to an XR Interactable Snap Volume.

+## Configuring with Teleportation Anchors

+Teleport Interactors and [Teleportation Anchors](teleportation-anchor.md) are configured to use selection events to perform teleportation.
+When configuring an XR Interactable Snap Volume with a Teleportation Anchor, **Disable Snap Collider When Selected** should be unchecked and set to `false`.
+This will keep the **Snap Collider** enabled and allow the teleport interactor ray to snap to the Teleportation Anchor until the teleportation is complete.